ryan-kirkman/challenges/problems/devops.md

 * Describe your thoughts and decisions when solving the question
 * Enumerate technologies and services you'd use, and why
 * Include any scripts/code you'd write or use to make this work

+*Final note*: If there's anything you don't understand or is ambiguous, open an issue in your repository with the question ;)